element-hq/policies/homeserver/privacy_notice.md

 ## 2.10 Who Else Has Access to My Data?

 We host the majority of the Service on Amazon Web Services (AWS).
 Amazon employees have access to this data.
-Here’s [Amazon’s privacy policy](http://aws.amazon.com/privacy/).
+Here's [Amazon's privacy policy](http://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.

 We use Cloudflare to mitigate the risk of DDoS attacks.
-Here’s [CloudFlare’s privacy policy](https://www.cloudflare.com/privacypolicy/).
+Here's [CloudFlare's privacy policy](https://www.cloudflare.com/privacypolicy/).

 Physical access to our offices and locations use typical physical access restrictions.